SAP-samples/hana-xsa-live-reporting/README.md

 The replication from the SAP Netweaver system is done through the activation of Operational Data Provisioning extractors and the ABAP adapter.

 - For replication:
+    - These templates leverage the Operational Data Provisioning (ODP) extractors embedded in the BW component in an ECC system.
+You can get further information about them in the [introduction to ODP](https://wiki.scn.sap.com/wiki/display/BI/Introduction+to+Operational+Data+Provisioning)
     - Follow instructions in note [1931427 - ODP Data Replication API 2.0](https://launchpad.support.sap.com/#/notes/1931427) to check or fulfill prerequisites in the source system
     - Version 2.3.5.2 or higher of the Data Provisioning Agent available in the [SAP Development Tools](https://tools.hana.ondemand.com/#cloudintegration) or the [SAP Software Downloads Center](https://launchpad.support.sap.com/#/softwarecenter/search/dpagent)

 - To clone the calculation views:
     - SAP Cloud Platform, SAP HANA Service in Cloud Foundry (requires a productive account) **or** SAP HANA (on-premises) with XS Advanced.
+The trial account in Cloud Foundry can only be used with the test data and does not allow for integration with SAP Analytics Cloud.
     - SAP Web IDE Full Stack in SAP CLoud Platform **or** SAP Web IDE for SAP HANA in XS Advanced
     - Permissions to create a user-provided service in the same organization and space in which the HDI container will be deployed
 - To expose the models through Information Access